 Some of our products are sold as commodities and therefore sales prices fluctuate daily based on market factors over which we have little or no control.
 The most significant commodity product we sell is OSB.
-Based upon an assumed North America annual production capacity (including our joint venture operation) of 5.0 billion square feet (3/8" basis) or 4.3 billion square feet (7/16" basis), a \$1 change in the annual average price per thousand square feet on 7/16" basis would change annual pre-tax profits by approximately \$4.3 million.
-Because of the decline in the housing market and related indefinitely curtailed facilities in our OSB business, expected volumes will be significantly below our capacity.
+Based upon an assumed North America annual production capacity in the OSB segment of 5.0 billion square feet (3/8" basis) or 4.2 billion square feet (7/16" basis), a \$1 change in the annual average price per thousand square feet on 7/16" basis would change annual pre-tax profits by approximately \$4.2 million.